 You’ve spent months working on that new feature, collecting user feedback, testing different solutions, and working through requirements with your developers.
 Finally, all that hard work is ready for general availability.
 Releasing a new feature is always an exciting time, but launches never seem to go as smoothly as any of us would like.
 It’s often a time of uncertainty, where it’s not always clear if we’re on the verge of an epic collapse or an awesome breakthrough.
 It’s important to keep a close eye on your product analytics and be prepared for any question your executive team might throw at you.
-Here are the top questions you’ll be ready for with Pendo’s Trends and Goals:
+Here are the top questions you’ll ace with Pendo.

 What should my launch target be?

 When you’re building out your launch plan, it can be tough to know what an appropriate adoption target should be.
 But when you use Pendo’s Goals, we auto-suggest a ‘goal target’ based on available historical data.
 You can also use Data Explorer to look at similar features, which can provide a relative performance baseline.

 Are we pacing on track to hit our goal?